tpeo/full-stack-learning-repo-fall-2021/README.md

 # Full Stack Learning Repository Fall 2021
 Welcome new Engineering fellows!
 This respotiory will serve as our Fall 2021 Backend and Frontend curriculum, including slides, and homework.
-By the end of the semester, you should be able to confidently create your own web applications using React and Firebase.
+By the end of the semester, you should be able to confidently create your own web applications using React and Firebase!

 ## Slack Link
 https://join.slack.com/share/zt-wc9zh3wh-SAvkU5iw6yzWx7EM34vAVA